tjapit/quartz/content/fleets/202510062232-hg-gj:-post-post-mortem.md

 So to honor that, I'm playing [CrossCode](https://www.cross-code.com/en/home) right now, it's a bloody amazing game, 10/10 would recommend.
-I can't believe that it took me this long to find it, found out about it while making the music for Anxst and the YouTube algorithm gods bestowed me with their OST.
+I can't believe that it took me this long to find, found out about it while making the music for Anxst and the YouTube algorithm gods bestowed me with their OST.

+It's got Mega Man-feel, SAO-inspired, Pokemon themes, Avatar (Aang) themes, Zenonia-feel to it.
+If you liked any of those games or shows, you'll love this one.
+It's got great puzzles, brilliant mechanics, beautiful art, and boppin' music!

+(not an ad, but I wish it was... senpai notice me plz...)